rsokl/Learning_Python/Python/Module3_IntroducingNumpy/VectorizedOperations.md

 **Using Math Operators on NumPy Arrays**:

-It is important to note that NumPy arrays know how to "override" the standard mathematical operators so that they also invoke vectorized functions.
+It is important to note that NumPy arrays know how to "override" the standard mathematical operators so that they invoke vectorized functions.
 For example, suppose `arr1` and `arr2` are NumPy arrays; calling `arr1 + arr2` ends up calling `np.add(arr1, arr2)` "under the hood".
 Thus we can safely use the standard math operators `+ - / * **` between NumPy arrays, and fast vectorized functions will be used for us.

 </div>